HammyIsHappy/usaco/README.md

-This is my USACO practice projects
+This is my USACO practice projects.
 Nothing too special